 The Holy Monastery and the Museum of Our Lady of Kykkos is one of the three largest and most historic Holy Monasteries of Cyprus.
-It is also one of the 5 Crossroads Monasteries of the Church of Cyprus and its Abbot is the respective Metropolitan of Kykkos.
+It is also one of the 5 Stavropegic Monasteries of the Church of Cyprus and its Abbot is the respective Metropolitan of Kykkos.

 Photo: Sotiris Giannopoulos